Family homeless after motorhome fire spreads to bungalows in Frinton

 Crews worked to prevent the fire spreading further before monitoring hotspots.

-One bungalow was destroyed in the fire, making a family homeless, while another bungalow was damaged.
+One bungalow was destroyed in the fire, leaving a family homeless, while another bungalow was damaged.

+Claire Marrable, 56, of Heronsgate, said she heard what sounded like an explosion and rushed out of her property to see what had happened.

+Once she saw a house was on fire, she started shouting to alert the occupants to the blaze.

 "Our police colleagues are working with residents on the road to minimise disruption to them.